Monty/IMDb_xref/README.md

 The "Names that occur more than once" section contains only rows with names found in more than one show.
 It can be empty.

-The "-m" (multiples) switch hides the "All names" section.
+The "-d" (duplicates) switch hides the "All names" section.
 The "-a" (All) switch hides the "Names that occur more than once" section.
 Running the example queries with and without those two switches will give you an understanding of when they are useful.